Sports video game: Management

 A sports management game puts the player in the role of team manager.
 Whereas some games are played online against other players, management games usually pit the player against AI controlled teams in the same league.
 Players are expected to handle strategy, tactics, transfers, and financial issues.
 Various examples of these games can be found in the sports management category.

 Multi-sport

 Since Track & Field (1983), various multi-sport video games have combined multiple sports into a single game.
-Wii Sports and Wii Sports Resort are recent examples.
+Wii Sports and Nintendo Switch Sports are recent examples.
 A popular sub-genre are Olympic video games, including Track & Field and other similar titles.
 Multi-sport tournaments are becoming the basis for computer games.

-Sports-based fighting

-Sports-based fighting games are titles that fall firmly within the definitions of both the fighting game and sports game genres, such as boxing and wrestling video games.
-As such, they are usually put in their own separate subgenres.
-Often the fighting is far more realistic than in traditional fighting games (though the amount of realism can greatly vary), and many feature real-world franchises or fighters.
-Examples of this include the Fight Night, UFC 2009 Undisputed, EA Sports UFC and WWE 2K series.